What Sandler, Aniston and Macs will do

 Morgan Freeman

-Morgan Freeman joins the cast of Muti, a drama about a detective investigating his daughter’s murder.
+Morgan Freeman joins the cast of Muti, a drama about a detective investigating the murder of his daughter.
 The actor will play an anthropologist who studies tribal rituals – the daughter of the protagonist, played by Cole Hauser, became a victim of just such a ceremony.
 Also involved in the film are Peter Stormare and Vernon Davis.
 The film was written and directed by George Gallo (Bad Boys).

 Jack O’Connell